Regularization-based Framework for Quantization-, Fault- and Variability-Aware Training: Experiments

 \section{Experiments}

 We initialize quantized networks using weights from a pre-trained full-precision model with the same architecture, then fine-tune within the quantized space, which has been shown to enhance performance \citep{mckinstry2018discovering, sung2015resiliency, mishra2017apprentice}.
 We quantize input activations and weights to 3- or 4-bits for all matrix multiplication layers, except for the first and last layers.
 This approach, commonly employed for quantizing deep networks, has demonstrated effectiveness with minimal overhead \citep{LSQ}.
-Both the weights and quantization parameters (bit multipliers and offset values) are trained using SGD with a momentum of 0.9 and a cosine learning rate decay schedule \citep{loshchilov2016sgdr}.
-For efficient QAT, we apply a schedule to the regularization hyperparameter \( \lambda \), starting with a low value, maintaining it for most of the training epochs, and then exponentially increasing \( \lambda \) in the final 20 epochs.
-We experiment with different values of \( \lambda \), initializing with \( \lambda = 100 \) and increasing it to a final value of \( \lambda = 2000 \).
-Through a grid search, we determine that this range provides the optimal balance for effective training and quantization.
-Finally, since our regularization-based approach is strictly applicable to the weights, we use LSQ \citep{LSQ} to handle activation quantization.
+Both weights and quantization parameters (bit multipliers and offset values) are trained using SGD with a momentum of 0.9 and a cosine learning rate decay schedule \citep{loshchilov2016sgdr}.
+For effective QAT, we apply a schedule to the regularization hyperparameter \( \lambda \), starting with a low value, maintaining it for most of the training epochs, and then exponentially increasing \( \lambda \) in the final 20 epochs.